deoclabber/CIF-Junior/README.md

 - casting
 - variables
 - list (1D and 2D)
-- Turtle (pen, color, size, speed)
+- Turtle (pen, color, size, speed, delay, how to create fireworks in Turtle, how to create shapes in Turtle)

 in Github:
 - how to create account, repository, files, and folders